 When fishing with natural bait, circle hooks are required.

-Red snapper must measure at least 16 inches in length to be kept.
+Red snapper must measure at least 16 inches in length if you are considering of keeping them.

 Regulations for the 2022 Atlantic Red Snapper